-The expenses for the Office of the County Attorney in the 2018 Proposed Budget are \$13.7 million, which is less than 1% increase or relatively flat with the 2017 Projection.
-The 2018 salary appropriation of \$7.9 million is a 1.1% increase compared to the 2017 Projection.
+The expenses for the Office of the County Attorney in the 2018 NIFA Conformed Budget are \$12.7 million, which is a 6.3% decrease the 2017 Projection.
+The 2018 salary appropriation of \$7.2 million is a 7.2% decrease compared to the 2017 Projection.
 The Administration in consultation with NIFA has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union; the Administration has agreed to a fifty percent backfill.
-Employees who elect to separate from service must do so on or before September 15, 2017.
-The 2018 salary appropriation includes the impact of current labor agreements but the impact of the projected salary savings from the VSIP, if any, is included as an aggregate in the Office of Management and Budget and not within individual departments.
-During the budget adoption process the Administration will recommend technical adjustments to reflect the savings in the individual departments.
+Employees who elected to separate from service had to do so on or before September 15, 2017.

-The 2018 Proposed Budget funds \$5.8 million in Other Than Personal Services (OTPS), a 0.6% increase compared to the 2017 Projection.
-The 2018 Proposed Budget for OTPS is \$33,417 higher than the 2017 NIFA Conformed Budget primarily for outside counsel expenses in conjunction with County lawsuits.
+The 2018 NIFA Conformed Budget funds \$5.5 million in Other Than Personal Services (OTPS), a 5.0% decrease compared to the 2017 Projection due to Legislative and NIFA adjustments.

-The 2018 Proposed Budget assumes that the Office of the County Attorney will realize \$7.9 million in revenues, which is a 195.6% increase from the 2017 Projection.
-This increase is primarily due to the 2017 projected shortfall of \$10.0 million for a temporary restraining order (TRO) issued on the local law that provides a 25% amnesty discount on penalty fees from commercial non-filers of Income and Expense documents.
+The 2018 NIFA Conformed Budget assumes that the Office of the County Attorney will realize \$2.7 million in revenues, which is a 1.3% increase from the 2017 Projection.
+This increase is primarily due to the 2017 projected shortfall of \$10.0 million for a temporary restraining order (TRO) issued on the local law that provides a 25.0% amnesty discount on penalty fees from commercial non-filers of Income and Expense documents related to property tax assessments.
 The (TRO) was lifted and vacated for commercial property owners that did not comply with the Income and Expense (ASIE) law with the exception of those commercial property owners that filed their lawsuits challenging the enforcement of the law.
-The Court ordered that there is a stay in effect for the commercial property owners before the Court; this means that the County cannot enforce penalties against the 1,500 or so plaintiffs at this time.
+The Court ordered that there is a stay in effect for the commercial property owners before the Court; this means that the County cannot enforce penalties against the approximately 1,500 plaintiffs at this time.
 As the merits of the case have not been decided on (as it pertains to penalties) and the penalty provision of the law, the County and the Plaintiffs will return to Court to proceed with litigating the merits.
 All commercial property owners in Nassau County must abide by the ASIE law and if they fail to file then a penalty can be levied and collected against them after notice and an opportunity to be heard.
 The notice and opportunity for a hearing already took place for 2013 and 2014 non-filers.
 The County will proceed with sending notices and opportunity for hearing for 2015 non-filers and collecting penalties paid.
 The Administration expects all appeals to be exhausted and 2018 revenues to be recorded.